EFTEC/ChaosMachineOne/README.md

 ### field.valueabs

-It transform the value of a field to absolute (always positive)
+It transforms the value of a field to absolute (always positive)